sitzz/search-poc/README.md

 curl --location --request POST 'http://localhost:8800/search?query=the%20matrix'
 ```

-Why POST when using query parameters?
-No particular reason.
-I guess I was thinking of using json payloads originally...
+* Why POST when using query parameters? _No particular reason.
+I guess I was thinking of using json payloads
-It's a POC, you'll live ;-)
+originally...
+It's a POC, you'll live ;-)_
+* Why port `8800`? _Because port 8000 was already used in my environment._

 The resulting response could be something like this
 <details>